-She obtained her Master’s degree in Education and Child studies (specialization Clinical Child and Adolescent Studies) at Leiden University.
-During her PhD project Sandy investigated the development of neural correlates of empathy in healthy children and adolescents.
-The objective was to gain understanding of developmental changes and individual differences in empathic concern as well as the relation with social behavior.
+Sandy Overgaauw obtained her Master’s degree in Education and Child studies (specialization Clinical Child and Adolescent Studies) at the Leiden University.
+During her PhD project she investigated the development of neural correlates of empathy in healthy children and adolescents.
+The objective was to gain understanding of developmental changes and individual differences in empathic concern as well as the relation with (pro)social behavior.

 - Faculteit der Sociale Wetenschappen